widgetti/solara/README.md

 ## Can Solara run Jupyter notebook?

-Yes, Solara will execute each cell, and after that will look for a variable `app`, like with a normal script.
+Yes, Solara will execute each cell, and after that will look for a variable or component called `Page`, like with a normal script.
 All other output, Markdown or other types of cells will be ignored.